Space-Saver-Bookings/Space-Saver-Server/README.md

 ### Description

 Update user information for the specified user ID.
-Only the user can update a user's details.
+This operation can only be performed by the user.

 ### Request